kakoni/palveluvayla/README.md

 - Central agency/CA. To simplify key change, the public keys of all security servers are registered in the X-Road central agency where certificates are issued to the keys.
 Certificates for both security server and database server(s)
 - Central server, provided by central agency.
 Provides directory service, used to distribute addresses(=name resolution) and certiﬁcate validity information.
+Directory service is based on the Secure DNS.
 Receives periodically query log hashes, thus creating a verifiable audit trail of queries.
 Log hashes are timestamped. monitoring service that monitors all the servers in the system.

 - Security Server, Turvapalvelin.
 Security server acts as a gateway between the organisation connected to the X-Road and the X-Road infrastructure.Local applications see the security server as a provider of all web services offered by other organizations.
-Access rights control is performed at the database's security server.
+Access rights control is performed at the security server.
 To perform queries from organizations information system to other X-Road databases.
 Security servers use certificate-based authentication for inter-server communication.
 The security server stores all received messages (queries or responses) to a query log

 - Adapter Server.
 For a database to share its data over X-Road, it must be equipped with an adapter server, which